juju/docs/src/en/charms-storage-k8s.md

 For static volumes, the provisioner is `kubernetes.io/no-provisioner`.

-For dynamic volumes, the provisioner varies, depending on the underlying storage backend.
+For dynamic volumes, the provisioner is dependant upon the underlying [storage backend][kubernetes-provisioners].
 Examples are given in the next two sections that follow.

 The storage class names for both operator storage and charm storage do not need to be stated.
 Juju will create a name if one is not explicitly given.
 This is